mattvenn/piffin/reaction_timer/lesson-2-handout.md

+# Lesson 2 Handout

-# Logging into the Pi and starting Idle
+## Logging into the Pi and starting Idle

-After the Pi has been plugged together and turned on, you should see a black screen full of white text that ends with `raspberrypi login:`
+After the Pi has been plugged together and turned on, it should boot to the desktop.
-The username and password are all lower case:

-* username: `pi`
-* password: `raspberry`

-While typing the password you won't see any characters appearing, this is to stop people from knowing how long your password is.

-After logging in, start the [GUI](../glossary.html#gui) by typing `startx`.
-Then double click on the Idle icon on the desktop.
+To start Idle, double click on the Idle (not Idle 3) icon on the desktop.

-# Simple LED
+## Simple LED

 Follow the diagram to build the circuit.
 Common problems are: